sanskrit/raw_etexts_english/blogs/manasataramgini/2019-10-06_the-minimal-triangle-circumscribing-a-semicircle.md

 +++
-title = "The minimal triangle circumscribing axa0semicircle"
+title = "The minimal triangle circumscribing a semicircle"

 +++
 Consider a fixed semicircle with center at